 In Galaxy S8 and S8+, the default layout of Galaxy S8 navigation buttons follows its old capacitive buttons as shown below.
 This maintains the continuity for seasoned Galaxy phone users.

-To customize Galaxy S8 navigation buttons layout, you can follow these steps.
+To customize the Galaxy S8 navigation buttons layout, you can follow these steps.

 Step 1: Go to Galaxy S8 settings